What Is Conditional Mood?

-There are different types of conditionals and each has its own functions:
+There are different types of conditionals and each serves a specific function:

-We use 'zero conditional' to express a permanent truth such as scientific facts and general habits, our typical behaviors, explanations, guidelines, advice, orders, instructions, etc.
+We use 'zero conditional' to express a general truth such as scientific facts, typical behaviors, explanations, guidelines, advice, orders, instructions, etc. Pay attention to the following examples:

 Zero Conditionals: Structure

-The if clause in 'zero conditional' structure has a simple present verb, and the main clause contains a simple present verb as well.
+The zero conditional structure consists of an 'if-clause' with a simple present verb, and a main clause with a simple present verb.

 Zero Conditional Clause Marker

 First Conditional: Structure

 The 'if-clause' in the first conditional mood can be in simple present, present continuous, present perfect, and present perfect continuous tense.
 The verb in the main clause can be in future tense or a modal such as will, can, may, must, etc.

 First Conditional Clause Marker

 Some of the most common clause markers in the 'first conditional' mood include: unless, as long as, provided that, and in case.
 Check out the examples for more clarification:

 I will be available

-One or both of the clauses can contain a negative verb in conditional mood.
+In the conditional mood, one or both of the clauses can contain a negative verb.
+For example:

 Second Conditional: Structure

 In the second conditional mood, the verb in the 'if-clause' can be in the simple past, past continuous, or past modal form.
 The main clause can be constructed using past modal verbs together with a bare infinitive.
 There are also some special structures that can be used in the main clause of a second conditional sentence, including past modal + be + verb + ing, would be able to, and would have to.